FAQs

 No, Dr. Fox is not a Medicare provider.

 Can I still submit a receipt to my insurance company?
 Yes, you can submit a receipt to your insurance company.
-A superbill receipt is provided the day of your office visit by email, and you may elect to send the receipt to your insurance company for reimbursement directly to you.
-Some people only save the receipts for taxes, and in that case, you may request that I leave off the diagnostic codes if you wish.
-Be aware that insurance companies save diagnostic codes indefinitely, and they also share them.
 Be sure to contact your insurer about your coverage for “out of network” physicians if you have questions about your reimbursement, as each insurance is different.

 Do you prescribe stimulants for ADHD or benzodiazepines for anxiety?